Concordium/concordium.github.io/source/smart-contracts/references/host-fns.rst

    :return: Byte size of the contract state.
    :rtype: i32

-.. function:: load_state(start, length, offset) -> i32
+.. function:: load_state(location, length, offset) -> i32

    Read a section of the state to the given location.
 Return the number of bytes written.
 The location is assumed to contain enough memory to write the requested length into.
 If not, the function will trap and abort execution of the contract.

-   :param i32 start: Pointer to write location in Wasm linear memory.
+   :param i32 location: Pointer to write location in Wasm linear memory.
    :param i32 length: Number of bytes to read.
    :param i32 offset: Starting offset in the state bytes.
    :return: The number of read bytes.
    :rtype: i32

-.. function:: write_state(start, length, offset) -> i32
+.. function:: write_state(location, length, offset) -> i32

    Write a section of the memory to the state at a given offset.
    Return the number of bytes written.